...

 It adds moisture and protein, helping baked goods stay tender and nutritious.

-It’s one of those meals you’ll make once, then wonder how you lived without it.
+Cottage Cheese Crust Pizza is one of those meals you’ll make once, then wonder how you lived without it.
 The crisp edges, creamy layers, and customizable toppings hit all the right notes.
 And when paired with dishes like creamy potato salad or cottage cheese flatbread, you get a balanced meal that’s as easy as it is satisfying.

-Packed with calcium, protein, and gut-friendly benefits, cottage cheese is more than delicious—it’s genuinely healthy, making this crust both smart and satisfying.
+Packed with calcium, protein, and gut-friendly benefits, cottage cheese is more than delicious, it’s genuinely healthy, making this crust both smart and satisfying.

 Leave a Reply